 We’re not saying lie horizontally for twelve hours a day and practically become a bed accessory, but it’s important to get an adequate amount of sleep.
 As a rule of thumb, try to get at least seven hours of sleep each weekend night.
 Keep in mind that this is also the time to recover from all the sleepless nights you accumulated throughout the week.
 Squeeze in a nap or two as well.
 Good sleep is a key ingredient to a healthy lifestyle that will benefit your heart, weight, and mind.

 The weekend is the perfect time to jog, dance or go to the gym – unlike weeknights where the chances of you having free-time to exercise are low.
 The end of the week provides you all the time you need in order to work those muscles.
 Don’t let Saturday and Sunday’s chilled vibes get in your head too much.
-Even if you don’t believe that intense physical exercise is important for your weekly break, you can find a way to trick yourself into accomplishing something anti-sluggish.
+Even if you don’t believe that intense physical exercise is important for your weekly break, you can find a way to have a burst of healthy productivity.
 For example, try meeting with a friend on the other side of town or hopping between not-so-close stores when shopping.

 Still can’t see yourself running around the neighborhood on the weekend?
 Here’s a more fun alternative: Give your favorite ball game a chance.
 Maybe you can join an organized team or just a neighborhood group that plays together during the weekend?
 No matter what you’ll choose to do, do something.
 Sorry to be the one to say it again, but we all know that physical activity lowers the risk of a heart attack, cholesterol levels, and type 2 diabetes.
 On an instant gratification level, it helps you feel better too.